×

 • It’s common for the appreciation of a 1% rental property to go up in value over time.

-• 1 percent rule buy and hold real estate properties can be a stable investment.
+• 1 percent rule buy-and-hold real estate properties can be a stable investment.

 • Perfect for new or seasoned investors.

-CONS of 1% Rule Properties
+CONS of 1% Rule Properties Compared to 2%

 PROS of 2% Rule Properties

-CONS of 2% Rule Properties
+CONS of 2% Rule Properties Compared to 1%

 • Although it’s possible, it’s difficult to find properties that fit the 2 percent rule.